InterlaceProject/InterlaceBlockchain/README.md

 composer transaction submit -c admin@sardex-open-network -d  '{ "$class": "net.sardex.interlace.DebitTransfer", "amount": 200, "senderAccount": "resource:net.sardex.interlace.CCAccount#a1", "recipientAccount": "resource:net.sardex.interlace.CCAccount#a2" }'
 ```

-A successfull debit transfer creates a PendingTransfer entry with status *Pending* containing an OTP (one time pad).
+A successful debit transfer creates a PendingTransfer entry with status *Pending* containing an OTP (one time pad).
 This OTP can be used by the debitor to confirm the transaction.
 Thus in the next example *"995317396"* is used to call a transaction *DebitTransferAcknowledge* to acknoledge the debit transfer:

 ```bash
 composer transaction submit -c admin@sardex-open-network -d  '{ "$class": "net.sardex.interlace.DebitTransferAcknowledge", "transfer": "resource:net.sardex.interlace.PendingTransfer#995317396" }'